jkruse8848/capstoneProjectKruse/homeworkWeek01/homeworkWeek01.md

      - User Story 6
        - As an **ADMINISTRATOR** I want to be able to see entities that are likely the same and resolve them to improve model training over time
          - _Administrator can go to a page that shows likely similar entities and can either resolve or permanently reject the similarity_
-         - _The system will update image repository to merge directories when matches are found across disparate systems_</span>
+         - _The system will update image repository to merge directories when matches are found across disparate systems_
    - **Wireframes**
      - Architecture Diagram